Robbie Grossman Preview, Player Props: Rangers vs. Athletics

 Robbie Grossman At The Plate

-- Grossman is hitting .232 with 22 doubles, a triple, eight home runs and 42 walks.
+- Grossman is batting .232 with 22 doubles, a triple, eight home runs and 42 walks.

-- In 56.7% of his 97 games this season, Grossman has picked up at least one hit.
-He's also had 14 multi-hit games.

-- Grossman has an RBI in 25 of 97 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Grossman has driven in a run in 25 games this season (25.8%), including 10 games with more than one RBI (10.3%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 38 of 97 games this season, and more than once 10 times.
+- He has scored a run in 38 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.